 Educational talking circles are particularly beneficial in providing supported space for students to engage in reciprocal learning.
 The talking circle format is distinct.
 Faculty can utilize a talking stick, or another symbolic implement in the absence of a talking stick, such as a stone or cedar bough – anything that reminds us we are linked to the world outside of the intellectual space where the circle may be happening.
 As a supportive learning space, this pedagogical approach to talking circles utilizes three main principles: situated relatedness, respectful listening, and respectful witnessing.
 These principles will be discussed with students before embarking on a talking circle.

 Facilitated class discussions allow students to engage more deeply with the course readings and engage in reciprocal learning.

 Facilitating a class discussion develops student’s critical reading and communication skills through preparation of a summary of the readings for one topic (readings assigned for that week along with any other readings or source materials the student may want to present to the group).

 Final research paper with a critical reflection component develops student’s reflective thinking, critical analysis, and writing skills.

 Although many Indigenous scholars write and speak about these epistemological and ontological concepts, these principles specifically reference the work of Métis social work practitioner and scholar Dr. Natalie Clark, Kwagiulth scholar Dr. Sarah Hunt, and Anishinaabe legal scholar Darlene Johnston.
 Clark, Hunt, and Johnston’s methodologies of listening, witnessing, and relatedness inform the basis of this pedagogical approach and understanding of these epistemological and ontological concepts grounded in Indigenous methodologies.

-For information on how to apply, students should contact Student Services.
+For information on how to apply, students should visit the Clinics & Externships webpage.